jematson/CS241-Tetris/README.md

 ## **Bitris**

-#Jenae Matson & Elliott Lewandowski
+# By Jenae Matson & Elliott Lewandowski

-#CS 241 Final Project
+# CS 241 Final Project

 Bitris is a simple game similar to Tetris.
 The player is in control of a bitrimino (a game block made up of two pixels in various configurations).
 The bitrimino automatically moves downwards on the screen, and the player can move it side to side and downwards using buttons.